act-now-coalition/act-now-packages/README.md

 husky - Git hooks installed
 ```

-This will create the initial directory structure and starter files, and install the initial package dependencies.
-EXAMPLE
+This will create the initial directory structure and starter files, and install the initial package dependencies, see [`packages/assert`](https://github.com/covid-projections/act-now-packages/tree/develop/packages/assert) to see an example of a package.

 You can now add more files, dependencies, and update the README file.
 Make sure to export the package functionality from the `index.ts` file in the package.
 We strongly recommend to include unit tests in your package before publishing.